A BRIEF HISTORY OF KINGSTON UPON HULL, ENGLAND

-In the 18th century the streets were lit by oil lamps during the winter months.
-Hull had gas street lighting from 1822.
-An electricity generating station opened in 1893 but it was decades before electric streetlight replaced gas.
+In the 18th century the streets of Hull were lit by oil lamps during the winter months.
+However, Hull had gas street lighting from 1822.
+An electricity generating station opened in 1893 but it was decades before electric street light replaced gas.
 The first telephone exchange in Hull opened in 1880.
-In the 18th century there were nigh watchmen who patrolled the streets at night.
-From 1836 Hull had a modern police force.
+In the 18th century there were night watchmen who patrolled the streets at night but from 1836 Hull had a modern police force.
 From 1887 there was a volunteer fire brigade.
 (It became a professional one in 1938).

 The first public park in Hull was Beverley Park, which opened in 1860.
 West Park opened in 1885.

-In 1832, in common with other towns Hull suffered an outbreak of cholera.
+In 1832, in common with other towns, Hull suffered an outbreak of cholera.
 A second outbreak followed in 1849.
 Victoria hospital for sick children opened in 1873.
 In 1881 an outbreak of smallpox in Hull killed 689 people.
-An infectious diseases hospital opened in Hedon Road in 1885.
+An infectious disease hospital opened in Hedon Road in 1885.

 HULL IN THE 20th CENTURY

 During the 20th century amenities in Hull continued to improve.
 Ferens Art Gallery opened in 1927.
-A new theatre opened in 1939.
-In the 1920s and 1930s slum clearance began in the centre of Hull.
-Many new council houses were built on the West, North and East of the city.
+A new theater opened in 1939.
+In the 1920s and 1930s, slum clearance began in the center of Hull.
+Many new council houses were built on the West, North, and East of the city.
 In the early 20th century many houses in Hull did not have flushing toilets.
-Instead they had 'earth closets' (Basically a pail with a container of ashes of loose earth over it.
-When you pulled a lever ashes or earth covered the contents of the pail.
+Instead, they had 'earth closets' (Basically a pail with a container of ashes of loose earth over it.
+When you pulled the lever ash or earth covered the contents of the pail.
 Men came at night to collect the contents and emptied it into a cart).
 As well as building council houses Hull council converted earth closets to flushing toilets in the early 20th century.

 In the 20th century Hull imported wool from Australia and New Zealand.
 Wheat was also imported.
 So was petrol and wood.
 Coal and cotton were exported.
 Fishing boomed.
-Hull was Britainís third largest port and its main fishing port.
+Hull was the third-largest port in Britain and its main fishing port.
 It was also a major passenger port.
-In 1970 160,000 people travelled to or from Gothenburg in Sweden or Rotterdam in Holland.
+In 1970 160,000 people traveled to or from Gothenburg in Sweden or Rotterdam in Holland.

 In the late 20th century industries in Hull included flour milling.
 Oil cake was made in Hull.
 So were metal boxes, plastic bags, excavators and caravans.

 Hull University was founded in 1954.
-In 1980 a Tidal Surge Barrier was built across the River Hull.
+Then in 1980, a Tidal Surge Barrier was built across the River Hull.
 The Humber Bridge opened in 1981.

 In the late 20th century retail and tourism became major industries in Hull.
 Prospect Shopping Centre was opened in 1975.
 The Princes Quay Shopping Centre opened in 1990.